weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 ## Purchase Analytics - Positioning
 Sales promotions: Merchandising, price reduction, display and feature
 ### Data Preprocessing
+* I applied the segmentation model (scaler.pickle, pca.pickle, kmeans_pca.pickle) to the new dataset (purchase_data.csv) in order to place new customers into clusters.

 ### Descriptive analysis

 ### Elasticity Modeling